How do you start a conversation about mental health?

 Don’t just talk about mental health: Keep in mind that having a mental health problem is just one part of the person.
 People don't want to be defined by their mental health problem so keep talking about the things you always talked about.
 Just spending time with the person lets them know you care and can help you understand what they're going through.

-Don’t avoid the issue: If someone comes to you to talk, don't brush it off because this can be a hard step to take.
-Acknowledge their illness and let them know that you're there for them.
+Don’t avoid the issue: If someone comes to you to talk, try not to brush them off.
+Asking for support can be a hard step to take.

 Give them time: Some people might prefer a text or email rather than talking on the phone or face to face.
 This means they can get back to you when they feel ready.
 What’s important is that they know you’ll be there when they’re ready to get in touch.
 What about sending an e-card?